neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 In its last meeting in 2016, the NeIC board was impressed with progress in the implementation of the NeIC 2016-2020 strategy, and particularly with the achievements of each of the NeIC teams in 2016.
-It was noted, however, that there is little to none collaboration among the various projects and activities, and hence they cannot collaboratively support implementing NeIC's strategy.
+It was noted, however, that there is little to no collaboration among the various projects and activities, and hence they cannot collaboratively support implementing NeIC's strategy.